Akwasi Evans: Personal life

 Evans was born Larry Elvis Dale in Dayton, Ohio.
 He grew up in Kentucky, attending an all-black school before desegregation.
 He relocated from Lexington to Austin in 1980s, became involved in civil-rights activism and changed his name to Akwasi Rozelle Evans.

 As a father, Akwasi encouraged his daughter Sherilyn Scott-Blackburn to pursue her love of singing.
 She performed under her stage name, Sheri Mogul, at his memorial in Austin on June 16, 2019.

-Evans was also a member of the Alpha Phi Alpha fraternity.
+Evans was a member of the Alpha Phi Alpha fraternity.

 Journalist

 Evans became a beat reporter for The Villager newspaper.
 Through his contributions, Evans became a crucial part of East Austin's political progressive infrastructure.
 Tommy Wyatt, editor of The Villager newspaper called Evans "a tireless warrior for East Austin, who would spare nothing" in support of his community.

-Evans also wrote for the Austin American Statesman for a year and worked as a freelance reporter for the Daily Worker in the 1970s and 1980s.
+Evans also wrote for the Austin American Statesman for a year and worked as a freelance reporter for the Daily World in the 1970s and 1980s.
 Evans briefly supported the Communists because he admired them for standing up for The Scottsboro Boys, the African American teenagers, falsely accused of rape in 1931.
 However, when he saw the racism within the party he realized communism was a failed system and withdrew his support.